-Contrary to what traditional asset pricing would imply, a strategy that bets against beta, i.e. long in low beta stocks and short in high beta stocks, tends to out-perform the market.
-This puzzling empirical fact can be explained through the concept of relative arbitrage.
-Considering a market in which diversity is maintained, i.e. no single stock can dominate the entire market, we show that beta-arbitrage strategies out-perform the market portfolio with unit probability in finite time.
-We use the theoretical decomposition of beta-arbitrage excess return to provide empirical support to our explanation on equity country indices, equity sectors and individual stocks.
-Finally we show how to construct optimal beta-arbitrage strategies that maximize the expected return relative to a given benchmark.
+Contrary to what traditional asset pricing would imply, a strategy that bets against beta, by going long in low beta stocks and short in high beta stocks, tends to outperform the market.
+We consider a market in which diversity is maintained, i.e. no single stock can dominate the entire market, and we show that beta-arbitrage strategies mechanically out-perform the market portfolio.
+We provide empirical support to our explanation on equity country indices, equity sectors, individual stocks, and stock portfolios.
+Finally, we show how to construct optimal beta- arbitrage strategies that maximize the expected return relative to a given benchmark.

 Keywords: Relative arbitrage, Market diversity, Beta